-When he’s not caring for his patients, Dr. Bunick, who is an assistant professor of dermatology for Yale School of Medicine, conducts research on the three-dimensional protein structures that form the skin’s barrier.
+When he’s not caring for his patients, Dr. Bunick, who is an associate professor of dermatology for Yale School of Medicine, conducts research on the three-dimensional protein structures that form the skin’s barrier.
 “My hope is to better understand the molecular mechanisms of the skin barrier, and translate that into better topical therapies for skin issues my patients face,” Dr. Bunick says.

 - Medical Education FellowshipYale University (2016)

 - Dermatology Research FellowshipYale University School of Medicine (2013)

 - ResidencyYale-New Haven Hospital (2012)

 - MD/PhDVanderbilt University School of Medicine (2008)